 In The Miracle Morning for Network Marketers, co-author Pat Petrini explain the importance to keep contact with everyone even people that said NO to you (multiple time).

-With all social media tools that we have today, it’s much easier that it has never been before.
+With all social media tools that we have today, it’s much easier than it has never been before.

-Build an audience is something, stay close to every people and that audience become a community.
+Build an audience is something, stay close to every people and that audience becomes a community.